 What elevates this salsa verde really comes down to the ingredients.
 As easy as it is to just buy a store-bought jar of salsa and pour it into a serving bowl, you need to try making your own salsa at least once!
 The all-natural fresh ingredients make a hugely noticeable difference.

-- White Onion – White onions are always delicious in Mexican food, especially when paired with fresh ingredients like cilantro!
-However, in a pinch, a yellow onion can be substituted.
+White Onion – White onions are always delicious in Mexican food, especially when paired with fresh ingredients like cilantro!
+However, in a pinch, you can substitute yellow onion.

-- Cilantro – This is the ingredient that adds a level of refreshing flavor that just can’t be beat.
-Feel free to use the leaves and stems for best results.
+Cilantro – This is the ingredient that adds a level of refreshing flavor that just can’t be beat.
+Feel free to use the leaves and stems.

 Prepare the tomatillos by removing their husks and washing them.
 Then, cut and remove the seeds from the jalapeños – skip this step if you want it extra spicy!